emscripten-core/emscripten/site/source/docs/porting/simd.rst

 Any code referencing these intrinsics will not compile.

-The following table highlights the performance landscape that can be expected from different SSE3 instrinsics.
+The following table highlights the availability and expected performance of different SSE3 instrinsics.
 Refer to `Intel Intrinsics Guide on SSE3 <https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=SSE3>`_.

 .. list-table:: x86 SSE3 intrinsics available via #include <pmmintrin.h>
    :widths: 20 30